S2n-tls: TLS extensions

 Common TLS extensions supported by this software are Server Name Indication, Application-Layer Protocol Negotiation, and Online Certificate Status Protocol.

 Cryptography

-s2n supports the main ciphers in use today, such as AES in CBC and GCM modes, 3DES and RC4.
+s2n-tls supports the main ciphers in use today, such as AES in CBC and GCM modes, 3DES, and RC4.
 It also provides support for perfect forward secrecy through Diffie–Hellman or Elliptic-curve Diffie–Hellman ephemeral keys.

 Weaker ciphers and key exchange modes are disabled by default.

 Language bindings

 The language bindings below were not developed by AWS: